espsrc/droplets/docs/jupyter.md

 ![](images/jupyter_file_terminal.gif)

 Let's start by creating an empty notebook by selecting the Files tab and clicking New > Notebook > Python.
+Notebooks can be executed on top of a Python3 kernel or any other kernel you want to install, more on that later.
 You can immediately write python code in the first cell, and execute it by pressing Alt+Enter.
 Your notebook will be saved as an `.ipynb` file.
 When you reopen the file, you will see the same state of the cells, including the python outputs.

 ![](images/jupyter_first_notebook.gif)